 - Size 13 (orange) = 10 to 14 days

 - Size 675 (blue) = 14 to 21 days

 Open battery door when not wearing aids.
 Let battery sit for 1-2 minutes after peeling off the sticker to ensure it is fully activated.

 Remove battery as soon as possible.
 Place hearing aid in dehumidifier overnight if you have one.
 Do not try a new battery until hearing aid has dried completely.
 NEVER use a hair dryer on your hearing aids and NEVER put your hearing aid in the microwave or oven.
-If hearing aid does not power on or sounds weak, call us to make an appointment.
+If hearing aid does not power on or sounds weak, call or text us to make an appointment.